xglover410/module-ux-terry/README.md

 3. It's common to see media queries used to remove less-important content for devices with smaller screens, in order to reduce clutter.
 Write a media query which removes any buttons from the page when the user's device is a mobile phone (you may want to look up common mobile screen sizes). **Note:** In reality you wouldn't hide these buttons as they are important to the app!
 This is just an illustration of a potential use case for media queries.

 (ALTERNATE?)
 3. Finally, add a media query targeting mobile devices (you may want to research common phone screen sizes).
 This rule should force the buttons to display vertically in a column instead of a row, and fill 100% of the width of their container.
-Also, center the rest of the character info so that everything is aligned.
-It should look something like this:
+Also, it should center the rest of the character info so that everything is aligned.
+The final result should look something like this:

 ![mobile-card-view](./docs/images/mobile-card-view.png)